Passivhaus seems to be in the industry news every week. More and more projects are appearing all across the world.

 It also depends on the size and type of building in question.
 Clearly a larger commercial building has far more opportunities for design and construction efficiencies than a small single-family residence.
 But this applies to construction in general; it’s not specific to Passivhaus.

 Despite any, or all, of these factors there are still Passivhaus buildings being delivered around the world for no additional cost.

 In the UK, Architype has delivered a number of Passivhaus schools all within standard (and reducing!) school budgets.
-(Full disclosure: I work for Architype.)
+(Full disclosure: I used to work for Architype.)
 You can see some of the details in this presentation.

 Sebastian Moreno-Vacca, of A2M architects, presented an update from Belgium at the UK Passivhaus Conference in 2014.
 In his presentation, he joked about never having any additional budget to deliver Passivhaus, otherwise their fees would have been higher based on a percentage of the construction costs!
 This was the case even before it was mandated in the Brussels region.

 In the US, there are a number of architects and builders that are able to deliver Passivhaus with a standard budget.
 Take this New York Times article, for example, it reports that architect Chris Benedict is already delivering multifamily Passivhaus buildings at no extra cost:

 “It wasn’t a huge leap for me personally to be doing passive house,” Ms. Benedict said, “because I’d already been looking at how to solve these energy issues in buildings, and how to do it for the same price as typical construction.
 So we were able to deliver these buildings without additional cost, and it was a big goal for us.”
 [Source]